jastadd/jastaddgradle/README.md

     sourceSets.main.java.srcDir 'src/gen' // Compiles the generated code.

-By combining these three parts, you will have a minimal Gradle build that generates Java code using JastAdd!

-## Modular build
+## Modular build setup

 The JastAdd Gradle plugin allows building modular projects that use JFlex and Beaver by adding some default build tasks.
 A modular build can be configured by calling `jastadd.configureModuleBuild()`.
-The default build tasks then configured to do three things:
+A few default build tasks are the generated:

 1. Run JFlex to generate a scanner.
 2. Run Beaver to generate a parser.
 3. Run JastAdd to generate an attributed abstract grammar.

-Unlike JastAdd itself, the Gradle plugin does not yet support other scanner and parser generator tools for modular builds.
-JastAddGradle may get support for other scanner- and parser generators in the future.
+The JastAdd Gradle plugin does not yet support other scanner and parser generator tools for modular builds.

 ### Rebuilding

-JastAddGradle does not always detect if source files were modified.
+The JastAdd Gradle plugin does not always detect if source files were modified.
 To ensure a rebuild you can pass the `--rerun-tasks` option to Gradle when building your project.

 In particular, changes to JastAdd module specifications (`jastadd_modules` files) always require a rebuild to take effect.

 ### Example build

-Building a modular JastAddGradle project requires first adding the dependencies for the plugin to the start of the Gradle build script, in the `build.gradle` file:

-    buildscript {
-        repositories.mavenCentral()
-        dependencies {
-            classpath group: 'org.jastadd:jastaddgradle:1.10.0'
-        }
-    }

-The `mavenCentral()` call makes Gradle use the central Maven repository for fetching build script dependencies online.

-JastAddGradle uses a _module_ concept.
+The JastAdd Gradle plugin uses modules to figure out which files need to be passed to JastAdd for code generation.
 Modules are declared in files named `jastadd_modules`.
 The location of these module files is specified using the `modules` command in the `jastadd` configuration.
 For example: